D-Harshith/Procurement-Multi-Agent-System/README.md

-# Starbucks Procurement Multi-Agent System
+# Coffee supply Procurement Multi-Agent System

-A multi-agent system for supply chain procurement management using CrewAI, designed to automate and optimize the Starbucks bean procurement process.
+A multi-agent system for supply chain procurement management using CrewAI, designed to automate and optimize the Coffee supply bean procurement process.

 ## Overview

-The Starbucks Procurement Multi-Agent System is an AI-powered solution that leverages multiple specialized autonomous agents to handle the entire procurement lifecycle—from sourcing suppliers to negotiating contracts and managing orders.
-The system simulates a Starbucks bean procurement process with three specialized agents:
+The Coffee supply Procurement Multi-Agent System is an AI-powered solution that leverages multiple specialized autonomous agents to handle the entire procurement lifecycle—from sourcing suppliers to negotiating contracts and managing orders.
+The system simulates a Coffee supply bean procurement process with three specialized agents:

-* **Starbucks Bean Sourcing Agent**: Identifies and evaluates potential Starbucks bean suppliers worldwide.
+* **Coffee supply Bean Sourcing Agent**: Identifies and evaluates potential Coffee supply bean suppliers worldwide.
 * **Contract Negotiation Agent**: Handles supplier negotiations and contract management.
 * **Order Management Agent**: Manages the purchasing process and order tracking.